 Under the terms of federal and state grants, periodic audits are required and certain costs may be questioned as not being appropriate expenditures under the terms of the grants.
 Such audits could lead to reimbursements to the grantor agencies.
-While questioned costs may occur, ultimate repayments required of the MTA or the Authority have been infrequent in prior years.
+While there have been some questioned costs in recent years, ultimate repayments required of the MTA have been infrequent.